EdwhakKB/SC-SP-ENGINE/README.md

+## SCE Edition
+* This engine brings features the may apply to modified gameplay!, other results screens!, betadciu things support!, more stuff is added to the engine for it to be modified however *you* entend to use this engine!*
+* SCE brings NOTITG Modchart support along with many other features!
+* This engine is made with **psych engine**!
 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.